nathonius/11ty-site/src/posts/blog/Eleventy drafts.md

 This won't be published, but you can still add it to source control!
 ```

-When you're ready to publish, set `draft: false` or remove the property from metadata.
+When you're ready to publish, set `doNotPublish: false` or remove the property from metadata.

 ## How it works